ericminikel/cureffi/_posts/2015-10-29-chemical-biology-tutorial-2.markdown

 The 'Linked Hierarchy Visualization' uses structured assay definitions across a variety of types of annotation to let you explore your compound's activity.
 So for instance you can see if your compound is only hitting in luciferase-based assays, which might suggest it is just a luciferase inhibitor.

 A useful tool for exploring protein-protein interaction data is [STRING](http://string-db.org/).
+See also [STITCH](http://stitch.embl.de/).

+A more wikipedia-like interface to learning more about probes - their advantages and limitations, which negative controls to use, etc. - is [ChemicalProbes.org](http://www.chemicalprobes.org/).